New York State Association Of School Business Officials

 How does New York State Association Of School Business Officials spend its money?

 New York State Association Of School Business Officials directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to New York State Association Of School Business Officials tax-deductible?